logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 You can control and limit which data you'd like to restore by applying **filters**, or by using **Power search**.
 Your restored logs will only include data that matches all of your filters or your exact search term.

+Power search speeds the restore process dramatically by uploading only relevant data to the ingestion pipeline using general search strings.
+The filters allow more granular filtering on structured data per field and can further reduce the amount of restored data (that counts against the daily quota).
+Filters are applied after the Power search results are uploaded to the ingestion pipeline, and you can use both to optimize your restored data.

 ###### Add a filter

 To add a filter, click on **Add a filter** and choose the relevant field, operator, and value.